 Postdoctoral Fellows – I mentor postdoctoral researchers with shared or complementary research interests within the lab or in collaboration with partner faculty, conservation, and management agencies.
 When I have opportunities for postdocs to join specific projects with funding support I post them to this webpage (see our News! page), however I am always keen to speak with prospective fellows about opportunities to seek support together via internal or external funding sources.

 Postdocs should consider applying for a Darwin Fellowship through the UMass Organismic and Evolutionary Biology program, a two-year research and lecture fellowship (Deadline: Dec 15).
 Additional opportunities for post-doctoral funding can also be found here.

-Undergraduates – We seek motivated undergraduate students interested in molecular ecology & conservation to assist with projects in the field, at the bench, and with bioinformatics/data analysis.
+Undergraduates – We often have opportunities for motivated undergraduate students interested in molecular ecology & conservation to assist with projects in the field, at the bench, and with bioinformatics/data analysis.
 Opportunities for work-study or independent research/thesis projects most often develop after students have worked in the lab for at least a semester, as this allows students time to gain skills and to determine if it is a good fit.

 Interns & Technicians – Do you like pipetting, data analysis or working with marine/freshwater critters??
-We frequently have research opportunities for project interns and technicians that may be a good fit for high school or B.S. graduates looking to diversify their skills and facilitate next career steps.
+We sometimes have research opportunities for project interns and technicians that may be a good fit for high school or B.S. graduates looking to diversify their skills and facilitate next career steps.